rauschenberger/sparselink/README.md

 ## Reproducibility

-The code for reproducing the simulations and applications shown in the manuscript is available in a vignette (...).
-After installing the package with `remotes::install_github("rauschenberger/sparselink",build_vignettes=TRUE)` and restarting R, the vignette can also be loaded with `vignette(topic="...",package="sparselink")`.
+The code for reproducing the simulations and applications shown in the manuscript is available in a vignette ([analysis](https://rauschenberger.github.io/sparselink/articles/analysis.html)).
+After installing the package with `remotes::install_github("rauschenberger/sparselink",build_vignettes=TRUE)` and restarting R, the vignette can also be loaded with `vignette(topic="analysis",package="sparselink")`.

 <!--
 [![CRAN version](https://www.r-pkg.org/badges/version/sparselink)](https://CRAN.R-project.org/package=sparselink)